Westhaven School Remote Learning Offer

 · printed paper packs produced by teachers (e.g. workbooks, worksheets)

-· textbooks and reading books pupils have at home
+· textbooks and reading books learners have at home

 · commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences